RphWbr/visiannot/doc/source/userguide-visiannot.rst

 The beginning datetime is not contained in the audio file name, so one of the three related variables is set to ``None`` and a default datetime is defined (2000/01/01 at 00:00:00).

-:numref:`fig-example-signal` shows a screenshot of the resulting window.
+:numref:`fig-example-audio` shows a screenshot of the resulting window.

 .. _fig-example-audio: